TibboddiT/dyn-loader/README.md

 ### Notes

 A custom musl's `libc.so` is included, which is a patched version of musl 1.25.
-The library is stripped (`strip --strip-unneeded lib/libc.so`) as it is often the case when it is packaged fot linux distros.
+The library is stripped (`strip --strip-unneeded lib/libc.so`) as it is often the case when it is packaged for linux distros.

 The patch is: